Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ##### Transaction History

 Let's say you want to show users an activity feed for their onchain transactions in a human-readable format with network and app information.
 You would pass `addresses` for the user and return `processedDescription`, `network`, and `app`.
-Example of the response below:
+Part of the response below:

 ```json
 {